250+ Conversation Starters

 Everyone gets stressed out at times, and everyone deals with it differently.
-Find out how they deal with it and maybe pick up some extra stress relief tips for you.
+Find out how they deal with it, and maybe pick up some extra stress relief tips for you.

 3. What is something you are obsessed with?

-A great question because you can follow up with lots of questions about what they are obsessed with.
+This is a great question because you can follow up with lots of questions about what they are obsessed with.
 I guarantee they’ll have plenty to talk about when it comes to what they geek out on.

 4. What three words best describe you?